top of page

 TEACHING

-Hans Haecker, Professor of Immunology, giving a lecture
+Hans Haecker, Professor of Immunology, giving a presentation entitled " Point-of-care serology testing: From academic development towards commercialization".

 Supporting your growth through mentoring and teaching is a priority in our lab.
 Feel free to visit us anytime – our door is open for any questions you may have.
 Your development matters to us, and we're here to assist you every step of the way.